Sharp forms and quantitative stability for general weighted discrete $p$-Hardy inequalities: Introduction

 Clearly, the discrete setting requires very careful treatment as the intuition and techniques developed in the continuous setting do not transfer directly.
 Now, in the next part of this section, we would like to turn to results, which are closely related to our contribution in this paper.

 After Keller, Pinchover and Pogorzelski published their results, there has been an influx of development over the next decade.
-One of the first ones comes from \cite{krejcirik2022sharp}, where Krej{\v{c}}i{\v{r}}{\'\i}k and \v{S}tampach obtained a sharp form of the Keller-Pinchover-Pogorzelski inequality and optimality of the weight $w_{2}(n)$: for all $u \in C_c(\mathbb{N}_0)$ with $u(0) = 0$, we have the identity
+One of the first results was obtained in \cite{krejcirik2022sharp}, where Krej{\v{c}}i{\v{r}}{\'\i}k and \v{S}tampach obtained a sharp form of the Keller-Pinchover-Pogorzelski inequality and optimality of the weight $w_{2}(n)$: for all $u \in C_c(\mathbb{N}_0)$ with $u(0) = 0$, we have the identity

 In particular, the corresponding inequality holds and, in addition, is optimal.

 Then, Gupta, in \cite{gupta2022discrete}, derived a condition for obtaining general weighted Hardy inequalities for $p=2$: let us define a combinatorial Laplacian for a real-valued function $\varphi$ on $\mathbb{N}_{0}$ as